H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 ### 9.3.5 Confirmed live operation: February 15, 2026

-The I‑container layer's live status is not inferred from code alone.
+The I‑container identity layer's live status is not inferred from code alone.
 On 2026‑02‑15, a documented test interaction with `jarvis-main-brain` on port 8050 produced an `UltimateResponse` whose `consciousnesslayers` array included an `icontainers-identity` entry with `status: "active"`.
 That entry yielded a real, session‑specific `identitylayers` object:
 ```json
 {
   "id": "root-self",